syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ![MAUI ListView selection background](Images/selection/maui-listview-selection-background.jpg)

-### Programatic animation
+### Programmatic animation

-The SfListView allows programmatic animation in selection at runtime by using the virtual method [AnimateSelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionBackground) of [SelectionController] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html) class.
+The SfListView allows programmatic animation in selection at runtime by using the virtual method `AnimateSelectedItem` of `SelectionController` class.

 {% tabs %}